-- the physician, nurse and student gather around the patient list to identify which patients a student will see and briefly outline the reasons for their visit.
+team "huddle" at the start of each clinical session is often helpful - the physician, nurse and student gather around the patient list to identify which patients a student will see and briefly outline the reasons for their visit.
 If the student has time, he or she could quickly look up information about the patients' problems in order to be better prepared.
 Identifying patients and their problems the night before would give students a strong incentive to prepare.
-The "huddle" is also an opportunity to clarify the nurse's role with each patient and whether or not additional equipment might be needed for particular visits.
+The "huddle" is also an opportunity to clarify the nurse's role with each patient and whether of not additional equipment might be needed for particular visits.
 Often the nurse has had contact with patients between visits and this is an opportunity to share that information.